sparkrnyc/sparkrnyc.github.io/_pages/joinus.md

 5. In the SPARKR Slack team, join the '#newmembers' channel and say hello.

 You are now part of the SPARKR project!
 To start contributing, read the 'Onboarding' section below.

+If you are a Staff Member and want your College to contribute, contact [Olga Bartnicki](https://github.com/orgs/sparkrnyc/people/olgabartnicki) or [Shane R. Pipes](https://github.com/orgs/sparkrnyc/people/rssnipes).

 ## Onboarding